Prepare for your First Day of New Job

 - It’s not an insane statement.
 But it shows a lack of initiation to bond with your co-workers.
-When you are on the first day of the job, naturally you’re a little hesitant about the way things are in the new job environment.
+When you are on the first day of the job, naturally, you’re a little hesitant about the way things are in the new job environment.
 You seem to get confused about how to do what.
 And that’s the reason your co-workers always help you to find out the things you want.
-During lunchtime also, they will invite you to doing the lunch together.
+During lunchtime also, they will invite you to do the lunch together.

-- If you say something like –“No, I have my own lunch, thanks!” it sounds snobby and the co-worker would get hurt or defensive then on.
+- If you say something like –“No, I have my own lunch, thanks!” it sounds snobby, and the co-worker would get hurt or defensive then on.
 So, better you avoid this statement.
 Even if you brought your own lunch, sit together and eat.
-It will show that you respect the help your co-workers are offering you and you’re ready to know other people better.
+It will show that you respect the help your co-workers are offering you, and you’re ready to know other people better.

-- In the above, we have covered a majority of the statements you should avoid on the first day of new job.
-But how should you behave on the first day of job?
+- In the above, we have covered a majority of the statements you should avoid on the first day of your new job.
+But how should you behave on the first day of your job?
 What would be your attitude?
 How will you talk?
 What would you say?
-In the next section, we will etch out a brief guide for you so that you can get a clue or two about how to behave in the new work environment on the first day at new job.
+In the next section, we will etch out a brief guide for you so that you can get a clue or two about how to behave in the new work environment on the first day at a new job.

 How to Behave on the First Day of New Job?

-There is no hard and fast rule about what you should do on the first day at new job.
-And even if we give few, that won’t match with everyone because each one of us is different and unique.
+There is no hard and fast rule about what you should do on the first day at your new job.
+And even if we give a few, that won’t match with everyone because each one of us is different and unique.